pgroudas/handbook/api/api.md

 Since Hadoop may write the output of the job to multiple files the output_blobs list contains one element for each output of the job.

+## Get Details for All Jobs

-Get the details of all your jobs.
+Get the details of all your job.

     GET /restapi/v1/jobs